julianprester/website/src/links/post-apocalyptic-education.md

   - links
 ---

 The "homework apocalypse" is here, with AI doing the heavy lifting for students.
-While teachers struggle to detect AI-generated work, students are developing "illusory knowledge," hindering their learning.
-We need to embrace AI's potential for education, but also address its pitfalls.
+While teachers struggle to detect AI-generated work, students are practicing a kind of "illusory learning."